Professor Helen Huntly

-The Vice-President, Academic is supported by the Deputy Vice-President (Education Strategy and Innovation), the Deputy Vice-President (VET Operations & Growth), Deans of the Schools of Health, Medical & Applied Science; Nursing, Midwifery & Social Sciences; Business & Law; Education & the Arts; Engineering & Technology; and Associate Dean Access Education; and the Directors of Learning, Design & Innovation and Educational Quality & Integrity.
-Together the TED leadership team oversee a Tertiary Education agenda that provides high quality, compliant and industry and professions-focused education and training across the entire Australian Qualifications Framework (AQF).
+The Vice-President (Academic) is supported by the Deputy Vice-President (Education Strategy and Innovation), the Deputy Vice-President (VET Operations & Growth), Deans of the Schools of Health, Medical & Applied Science; Nursing, Midwifery & Social Sciences; Business & Law; Education & the Arts; Engineering & Technology; and Associate Dean Access Education; and the Directors of Learning, Design & Innovation and Educational Quality & Integrity.
+Together the TED leadership team oversees a Tertiary Education agenda that provides high quality, compliant and industry and professions-focused education and training across the entire Australian Qualifications Framework (AQF).

 About Professor Helen Huntly

 Professor Huntly has been with CQUniversity for more than 30 years.
 She took up her appointment as Provost in late 2016, following her appointment as Deputy Vice-Chancellor (Industry, Vocational Training & Access Education) in 2015.
-Professor Huntly assumed the role of Vice-President (Academic) as a result of a restructure in 2020.
+Professor Huntly assumed the role of Vice-President (Academic) after a university restructure in 2020.